maicontht/Task-List/readme.md

 # Task List

-A simple task link written in Python.
+A simple to-do list developed in Python to help with organization.

+# Requirements

+• Base Python